-Dawn Anderson enjoys a busy ‘second career’ as copy editor, events planner, wedding coordinator, hospitality provider, day care board member, and resident dog-walker.
-Having recently retired from a 31-year career as a middle school Language teacher, during which time she completed a Master’s Degree in Education and served as a mentor to numerous young educators, she is an avid supporter of the arts and, especially, arts education programming.
-Dawn and her husband, Garwood, are the happy parents of three adult children and one daughter-in-law and enjoy having their home in Oconomowoc, Wisconsin, be the hub for gatherings of family and friends.
+Dawn is enjoying a busy ‘second career’ as a copy editor, office manager, and events coordinator.
+Having recently retired from a long career as a middle school language teacher, she is an avid supporter of the arts and, especially, arts education programming.
+Dawn and her husband, Garwood, are the happy parents of three adult children and two children-in-law, and they enjoy that their home in Oconomowoc, Wisconsin, is the hub for many gatherings of family and friends.

 Membership and Exhibits